MicrosoftDocs/powerbi-docs/powerbi-docs/troubleshoot/known-issues/known-issue-unable-open-protected-desktop-file.md

 # Unable to open protected Power BI Desktop file - known issue

-**Status**
-Open

-**Applies to**
-Power BI Desktop March 2022 Update
+**APPLIES TO:** ✔️ Power BI Desktop

+**Status:** Open

+**Problem area:** Publish Content

 ## Description of problem

-You won't be able to open a protected Power BI Desktop (.pbix) file and will receive an "Unable to open document" error message.
-The impacted file has a protection setting applied to the file that hasn't been published to you.
+You won't be able to open a [protected](https://docs.microsoft.com/power-bi/enterprise/service-security-data-protection-overview) Power BI Desktop (.pbix) file and will receive an "Unable to open document" error message.
+The impacted file has a protection setting applied to the file that hasn't been published to you, even though you have full control for the relevant label.

-**Problem area**: Power BI Desktop

-When opening a protected Power BI Desktop file (.pbix), you receive an error.
-The error is "Unable to open document."

 ## Symptoms

 When opening a Power BI Desktop (.pbix) file, you'll receive the error message:
-**Unable to open document**
+> **Unable to open document**
-The protection setting applied to the file caused an error that prevented it from opening.
+> The protection setting applied to the file caused an error that prevented it from opening.
 Try opening the file again.

 ## Solutions and workarounds